thecratehackers/crate-vote/README.md

 # Crate Vote 🎵

-A collaborative playlist voting app for Twitch streamers.
-Let your viewers build and vote on the playlist together!
+A collaborative playlist voting app.
+Let your audience build and vote on the playlist together!

 ## Features